 - Honey.
 Not only does honey add extra sweetness, but it also adds wonderful flavor.
-Maple syrup would also work well here.
+Maple syrup would work well too.

 - Vanilla.
 The somethin’ somethin’ that makes this dish truly addictive.

 - Cinnamon.
-The warmth and spice of cinnamon complements the vanilla perfectly.
+The warmth and spice of cinnamon complement the vanilla perfectly.